RyanAnayaMc/midnight/README.md

 #### Moderator Ban Commands
 This feature allows moderators to easily apply temporary bans to users.
 Three types of bans are supported - message bans, image bans, and voice bans.
 These temporarily restrict a user's ability to send messages, send embedded links/files, or join voice channels, respectively.
 These roles are not set up by the bot - they must be set up by the administrator.
 Once these roles are set up, an administrator can bind these roles to the commands with the `/setmsgban`, `/setimgban`, and `/setvcban` slash commands.
 Afterwards, moderators can use the `/msgban`, `/imgban`, or `/vcban` slash commands to temporarily apply one of these bans on a user for a predetermined amount of time, up to 7 days.
 The banned user will be notified about the ban via DMs.
 The bot will manage removing the role at the specified time. __Note: The role will not be removed if the bot has been restarted before the role was removed.
 This will be fixed in a later update.__

+### WIP Features
+#### Voice Chat Intros
+Configurable intro tracks that activate when a user joins a voice chat.
+- Plays a random track from a user-defined list
+- User/moderator configurable
+- Moderator manageable
+- Ignores certain voice channels

 ### Planned Features
 #### Automated Bot Responses
 Widely configurable automated bot responses based on a variety of conditions and triggers: